FLO-2DKaren/FLO-2D-Tutorial-Source/source/Workshops/Lesson 4.rst

 .. image:: ../img/Workshop/Worksh124.png

-.. note:: If an error message was displayed, Move the Walls Layer to the User Layer Group.
+.. note:: If an error message was displayed, move the Walls Layer to the User Layer Group.

 8. Click the Levee Elevation Tool from the FLO-2D Toolbar and click the Create Schematic Layers from User Levees button.